-If you’ve never done a pre-order campaign, or your last one wasn’t successful, I want to go over 13 strategies that will ensure you’ll sell more books next time around.
+If you’ve never done a pre-order campaign, or your last one wasn’t successful, I want to go over how to market your book to ensure you’ll sell more the next time around.

-Keep in mind that a lot of these strategies will require you to request that people email you a copy of their Amazon receipt in exchange for the offer or prize.
-Not only is it a simple way to verify who’s really buying, you get the added bonus of building your mailing list.
+Keep in mind a lot of these strategies really only work with proof of purchase, something as simple as an email copy of the Amazon receipt in exchange for the offer or prize.
+Because not only do you get to verify who’s really buying, you get the added bonus of building your mailing list.
 A mailing list (and subsequently, your newsletter) is author marketing gold when it comes to opening doors to sell more books.

-So let’s go through the list of my favorite pre-order strategies:
+So let’s go through the list of how to market your book with my favorite pre-order strategies:

 Effective author marketing requires you to stay current.
 And that means keeping your already published titles updated as well.